 While Title 15 punishes the employer for discriminating against or harassing an LGBTQ individual it does little to compensate the victim of discrimination.
 In the future law makers should consider expanding available financial relief and remedies to LGBTQ victims of discrimination.

 The enactment of Title 15 in Cuyahoga County should be applauded however, it is only one small step to solving a major problem in American society.
 According to a 2015 survey by the National Center for Transgender Equality, about 1-in-4 trans people asked said they’ve been denied a job, a promotion, or fired because of their gender identity.
 Title 15 is a start in attempting to curb discrimination based on sexual orientation and gender identity or expression.
 However, the remedies available under Title 15 are too limited to be truly effective in stopping sexual orientation and gender identity or expression discrimination.
 The fines imposed by the Commission should be much higher or should allow a jury to determine the actual damages, and there should be more options available to victims of discrimination at the state and federal level.
 Therefore, although it is a good first step the fact that Title 15 is so limited in its scope and remedies is simply unacceptable.
-This is why the employment lawyers at The Spitz Law Firm, LLC are working tirelessly to combat employment discrimination based on sexual orientation and gender identity or expression and fighting for expanded LGBTQ rights in the workplace.
+This is why the employment lawyers at Spitz, The Employee’s Law Firm are working tirelessly to combat employment discrimination based on sexual orientation and gender identity or expression and fighting for expanded LGBTQ rights in the workplace.

 The implementation of Title 15 in Cuyahoga county is reflective of a recent nationwide shift in the anti-discrimination policies.
 In fact, we have chronicled this shift in our blog over the past couple of years.
 (See Can I Be Denied A Promotion Because I Am Transgender?; Can My Employers Discriminate Against Me Because I Am LGBT?; Can I Be Fired For Gender Transition?; and Can My Employer Lock Me Out of The Restrooms/Bathrooms?).
 This shift is most prominent in recent legal decisions that have made clear that workplace discrimination against transgender, and other LGBTQ individuals is a form of discrimination based on sex and, is therefore unlawful under Title VII of the Civil Rights Act of 1964.